 A BALLARAT family violence service is calling out for donations of good quality women's clothing to help stock the racks of a pop-up fundraising shop.
-WRISC Family Violence

-WRISC.
-Furnily Violence Support will run the shop for four days in July with funds raised to boost group pro-gram offerings for women and children.
-Executive officer Libby Jewson said community do-nations were important to the WRISC's operations.
-"We are focusing on the provision of groups like women's groups and chil-dren's groups as part of our priorities for 2021 and 2022;" she said.
-"To have groups you have groups for women who have experienced family violence for peer support and providing an opportunity for women to come together."
+WRISC Family Violence WRISC Family Violence Support will run the shop for four days in July with funds raised to boost group pro-gram offerings for women and children.
+Executive officer Libby Jewson said community do-nations were important to the WRISC soperations.
+"We are focusing on the provision of groups like women's groups as part of our priorities for 2021 and 2022;" she said.
+"To have groups you have groups for women who have experienced family violence ing prostand provid-ing an opportunity for wom-en to come together."
+Ms Jewson said the team was completient around the the best provision of group support for children for children 'Looking in the future the 'Looking in the future the